busujima-yuii/5425-project/README.md

 - Primary Theme
 - Primary Emotional Tone
 - Key Points from the video
-- Distribution of dialogue types
-- Distribution of themes
-- Distribution of emotional tones

 ### Segment Analysis
 For each segment of the video, the analysis includes: